Canon T5i vs Nikon D3

 Both the T5i and the D3 have been discontinued, but can regularly be found used on eBay.
 The D3 was replaced by the Nikon D4, while the T5i was followed by the Canon T6i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon T5i vs Nikon D3

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T5i and the Nikon D3?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.